 You get online access to the program of your choice, including a link that can be embedded in your school’s online platform.
 Each lesson is self-contained, consisting of a pre-recorded video with features that allow students to interact with the content.
 You will also receive a writing prompt that extends learning on the video’s topic.
 Students may view the video unlimited times from that date you receive it until the end of the school year.

 How many lessons can I register for?

-At this time we can only offer 1 free lesson to each teacher in the Ann Arbor schools.
+There is no limit to the number of programs you can order for your school.
 Each lesson is designed to be grade-level appropriate and has been aligned to that grade’s academic standards.